8 min read

 Right away, ‘near me’ triggers a local search, as you need assistance close to your physical location.

-The same is true of searches that your customers make.
+The same is true of your customers’ searches.
 Whether they’re looking for a pool cleaner or a cable guy, ‘near me’ flags up to Google that only a business close to the searcher’s current location will suffice.

 This means that Google knows to present that user with service providers from their immediate area.
 If you’re a mechanic in that city, you’ll want to ensure that you have your local search visibility taken care of to be visible to that customer and stand a chance of winning that job.